hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

   @TimeStep public void get(GetThreadState list){
     counter.inc();
   }

+  public class IncThreadState{long increments;}
+  public class GetThreadState{}
 }
 ```

- It is otional for any timestep method to declare this thread state argument.
+It is optional for any timestep/beforeRun/afterRun method to declare this ThreadState argument.
 So the following is valid:

 ```
 class MyTest extends AbstractTest{